z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/perf_issues.md

 |Table-level Constraints per Table|Unlimited|
 |Table Name Length|63 Bytes \(Limited by *name* data type\)|

 Dimensions listed as unlimited are not intrinsically limited by Greenplum Database.
 However, they are limited in practice to available disk space and memory/swap space.
-Performance may suffer when these values are unusually large.
+Performance may decrease when these values are unusually large.

 **Note:**